isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/overview.md

     <td style="font-size:16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED;"><b>Indicative Travel Health Controls and Costs</b></td>
 		 <td style="font-size:16px; border-right:1px solid #D8D8D8;"><u>All health measures imposed will take immediate effect upon the traveller’s arrival in Singapore</u>.
 There are currently <u>no waivers or special considerations granted for vaccinated or recovered travellers</u>.<br/><br/>

-<p style="font-size:16px; line-height: 1.5;"><a href="/sc-pr/shn-and-swab-summary">CLICK HERE</a> to review the latest travel health measures, which depend on your past travel history to various countries/regions.
+<p style="font-size:16px; line-height: 1.5;"><a href="/sc-pr/shn-and-swab-summary">CLICK HERE</a> to review the latest travel health measures, which depend on your past travel history.
 Please note that all SC/PRs returning to Singapore by flight or ferry are required to take a COVID-19 Polymerase Chain Reaction test (“PCR test”), 72 hours before departure.
 For arrivals by land checkpoints, PRs are required to take a pre-departure PCR test 72 hours before departure.</p>

 <p style="font-size:16px; line-height:1.0;">For more information on the specific travel measures including their costs, click on the links below:</p>
 <ol style="margin-top:0px; list-style-type: decimal;">